 Other companies that still use metal wands include

 If you prefer a metal wand, contact customer support to confirm the wand's materials before buying a faucet.
 Graff, like all faucet companies, changes how it manufactures faucets from time to time.
-A metal wand as of the date of this report may have been changed to plastic.
+A wand made of metal, as of the date of this report, may have changed to plastic.

 The Sure Cure for Too-Hot Spray Wands